walterra/fhk-vafds-2021/books.md

 ## Other

-I don't have these books myself and haven't reviewed them, it's more like a wishlist, still, potentially useful of course, recommended by others.
+I didn't review all of these books, it's more like a wishlist, still, potentially useful of course, recommended by others.

 - *[The Wall Street Journal Guide to Information Graphics: The Dos and Don'ts of Presenting Data, Facts, and Figures](https://wwnorton.com/books/The-Wall-Street-Journal-Guide-to-Information-Graphics/)*, 2010<br/>
   Donna M. Wong